jonclayden/arrg/README.md

 ## NULL
 ```

 `optigrab` doesn't use a parser object or up-front interface specification, but just searches for each option on demand.
+As a result, the requested options must already be in scope when its functions are called.
 It generates basic usage for options it has seen when `opt_help()` is called.

 ``` r